dask/governance/governance.md

 consensus of existing Council Members after asking if the potential Member is interested and willing to serve in that capacity.
 Any -1 vote bars a candidate.
-We ask that a majority of owners respond for quorum, and that those votes come from people employed/associated to at least three institutions.
+We ask that a majority of owners respond for quorum, and that those votes come from people employed/associated to at least two institutions.
 The Council will be initially formed from the set of existing Core Developers who, as of 2019, have ownership rights over the organization.